 Lunch: The ELC follows USDA guidelines when planning our menus.
 No child will go longer than 3 hours without nourishment.
-The ELC is part of the Federal Hot Lunch Program and will offer breakfast and hot lunch for all students including infants.
+The ELC is part of the Child and Adult Care Food Program (CACFP) and will offer breakfast and hot lunch for all students including infants.

 |3K and up